 - You are a stomach sleeper- On the other hand, those who need the best mattress for stomach sleepers want a mattress that doesn’t collapse at all.
-With its interesting gel grid design, the Purple is very supportive for stomach sleeping.
-It shouldn’t give way under your hips, so you should feel well-aligned.
+With its interesting gel grid design, the Purple is very supportive for stomach sleeping, and it shouldn’t give way under the hips, so people should feel well-aligned.

 - You have extra support needs- If someone is a larger person or just needs more support, the Purple should be a better choice than the Mint.
 The gel grid is a very unique material that will support people in a number of positions.